Canto VII – Westward

 we must ask would he still write, if he could know,

-Perhaps there would be nowhere for Kipling
+There would be nowhere for Kipling to go –

-to go – and the world would be starved
+and the world would be starved

-of the antics and capers of Stalky and co –
+of the capers of Stalky and co.

-fleeing the torment of Lorne Lodge,
+He fled the torments of Lorne Lodge,

-Kipling came to drill and conjugate
+and came to drill and conjugate

-and mime the imperial motions
+and mime those Imperial motions

-upon the ocean’s edge – yet more
+against the ocean’s edge – yet more

-important than those stale notions
+pressing still than those stale notions

 when upon the sound, he spied a blossom

-he could not forget and from that light
+he could not forget, and from that light

-spun and wove a literary debt.
+into a literary debt.

 There is much to be won and witnessed

-when stationed by the sea;
+when stationed by the sea; it is here

-it is here that the hares often forget
+that the hares often forget their orbit

-or a century, that they are sprinting
+and feign that they are sprinting

-once more wild – once more free.
+once more wild – once more free –

 Documentary photograph by Roger Deakins for the Beaford Archive © Beaford Arts.